muratk5n/thirdwave/en/2008/03/revolutionary-wealth-toffler.md

-Because the economic integration today is far more dense, multilayered and complicated, linking so many diverse economies at so many different levels, it requires systematically designed fail-safes, eredundancies and other safety devices.
+Because the economic integration today is far more dense, multilayered and complicated, linking so many diverse economies at so many different levels, it requires systematically designed fail-safes, redundancies and other safety devices.
 Unfortunately, overenthusiastic re-globalizers are constructing a gigantic financial cruise ship lacking the watertight compartments that even Titanic had...